+357-22-232-044

 • after 5 years of living on the island with a residence permit.

-• Can I get residency in Cyprus if I buy a house?
+Can I get residency in Cyprus if I buy a house?

 Yes, you can get Cyprus residency by buying a residential or commercial property for €300,000.
+The status is granted for life but the investor must hold property to maintain residency.

-• How long can I stay in Cyprus if I own a property?
+How long can I stay in Cyprus if I own a property?

 It depends on the type of residence you have.
 If you purchase a holiday home and plan to stay there occasionally, you can apply for a visa to stay in Cyprus for up to 90 days every 6 months — 180 days per calendar year.